hyunjunian/Poor-Charlie-s-Almanack/en.md

 To me, this ridiculous outcome implies that the soft-science departments tolerate perverse incentives.
 Wrong incentives are a major cause because, as Dr. Johnson so wisely observed, truth is hard to assimilate in any mind when opposed by interest.
 And if institutional incentives cause the problem, then a remedy is feasible, because incentives can be changed.

-> Truth is hard to assimilate in any mind when opposed by interest.
->

 I have tried to demonstrate today, and indeed by the example of my life, that it is neither inevitable nor advantageous for soft-science educational domains to tolerate as much unidisciplinary wrongheadedness as they now do.
 Please remember the word Dr. Johnson used to describe maintenance of academic ignorance that is removable through diligence: To Dr. Johnson, such conduct was “treachery.”

 And if duty will not move improvement, advantage is also available.
 There will be immense worldly rewards, for law schools and other academic domains as for Charlie Munger, in a more multidisciplinary approach to many problems, common or uncommon.
 And more fun, as well as more accomplishment.
 The happier mental realm I recommend is one from which no one willingly returns.
 A return would be like cutting off one’s hands.

-> The happier mental realm I recommend is one from which no one willingly returns.
-A return would be like cutting off one’s hands.
->

-### Talk Five Revisited
+### Talk 5 Revisited

 As I review Talk Five in 2006, I would not change a word.
 And I continue to believe that my ideas are important.
 In my attitude I may be displaying too much similarity to my long-dead relative, Reverend Theodore Munger, former chaplain of Yale.
 Theodore published a collection of his sermons, laying out proper conduct with a strong, ex cathedra tone.
 Then, late in life, he published a final edition, reporting in his foreword that he had made no changes at all and was now producing the new edition only because the extreme popularity of his sermons had caused excessive wear in the original printing plates.

+## Talk 6: Investment Practices of Leading Charitable Foundations

+*Speech to the Foundation Financial Officers Group at Miramar Sheraton Hotel, Santa Monica, California, October 14, 1998, sponsored by the Conrad Hilton Foundation, the Amateur Athletic Foundation, the J. Paul Getty Trust, and Rio Hondo Memorial Foundation*

 This speech, delivered in October 1998 to the Foundation Financial Officers Group in Santa Monica, helps account for Charlie’s line “It’s sad but true: Not everybody loves me.”
 In the talk, he attacks the accepted and practiced orthodoxy of his audience with sharp humor, though always without malice.
 Charlie has a deep and abiding belief in philanthropy, as is demonstrated by his own generous giving, and he seeks here to save the philanthropic community from itself.

 Charlie believes foundations should serve as societal exemplars, which means they must discourage wasteful, nonproductive practices.
 He posits a choice for his audience: the model of genius statesman Ben Franklin or that of disgraced fund manager Bernie Cornfeld.
 Referring to his days as a limited partnership manager, Charlie employs, as is typical, self-deprecation and self-reflection: “Early Charlie Munger is a horrible career model for the young.”
 If Charlie can emerge from that state successfully, he seems to be saying, so can the wayward foundation managers in his audience.

-## Talk Six: Investment Practices of Leading Charitable Foundations

-*Speech to the Foundation Financial Officers Group at Miramar Sheraton Hotel, Santa Monica, California, October 14, 1998, sponsored by the Conrad Hilton Foundation, the Amateur Athletic Foundation, the J. Paul Getty Trust, and Rio Hondo Memorial Foundation*
+---

 I am speaking here today because my friend, John Argue, asked me.
 And John well knew that I—who, unlike many other speakers on your agenda, have nothing to sell any of you—would be irreverent about much current investment practice in large institutions, including charitable foundations.
 Therefore, any hostility my talk will cause should be directed at John Argue, who comes from the legal profession and may even enjoy it.

 It was long the norm at large charitable foundations to invest mostly in unleveraged, marketable domestic securities, mostly equities.
 The equities were selected by one or a very few investment counseling organizations.
 But in recent years, there has been a drift toward more complexity.
 Some foundations, following the lead of institutions like Yale, have tried to become much better versions of Bernie Cornfeld’s “fund of funds.”
 This is an amazing development.
 Few would have predicted that long after Cornfeld’s fall into disgrace, major universities would be leading foundations into Cornfeld’s system.

-> Few would have predicted that, long after Cornfeld’s fall into disgrace, major universities would be leading foundations into Cornfeld’s system.
->

 Now, in some foundations, there are not few but many investment counselors, chosen by an additional layer of consultants who are hired to decide which investment counselors are best, help in allocating funds to various categories, make sure that foreign securities are not neglected in favor of domestic securities, check the validity of claimed investment records, ensure that claimed investment styles are scrupulously followed, and help augment an already large diversification in a way that conforms to the latest notions of corporate finance professors about volatility and “beta.”